A short interview with Byron Zeliotis.

 I love performing live.
 Indeed I feel that nothing beats LIVE music.
 Each performance is unique and unrepeatable.

-Although I am a classical guitarist I also love improvising and playing other music styles -folk, rock and blues- with other musicians.
+Although I am a classical guitarist I also love improvising and playing other music styles -particularly folk and blues- with other musicians.

 How does the internet change the music industry?